quagliato/backup-with-shell/README.md

 This repository have some examples of shell scripts that create compressed backups of directories, MySQL and MongoDB databases.

-It also contains scripts to send this backup files to AWS S3.
+It also contains scripts to send this backup files to AWS S3 and Digital Ocean Spaces.

 These are the scripts: